Deputy Fire Chief

 Danbury, CT 06810

 The Danbury Fire Department is an all hazard emergency response agency.
 Our core mission is to provide for the safety and security of citizens and visitors to Danbury.
 Each of our divisions has established a mission statement that directly supports the overall mission of the Department.Danbury comprises 44 square miles and our resident population is over 82,000 with over 100,000 commuters, students and shoppers in the city daily.
 On any given day, our members might respond to a structure fire, a hazardous material situation, assist a mother with unlocking her car or provide medical assistance at a motor vehicle accident.
 The primary focus of the Department is to providethe best possible customer service on every call.

 The DanburyFire Department is highly trained and educated.
-Firefighters go through a rigorous process to be appointed to the department and then attend various educational forums throughout their career.
+Firefighters go through a rigorous process to be appointed to the Department and then attend various educational forums throughout their career.
 This is critical to the fire service as the dynamic nature of emergency responseevolves constantly.
 Though our mission to protect our citizens and visitors remains the same, completing the mission requires ever vigilant training and preparation.

 Continuing formal education is encouraged and supported by the department.
 College coursesthrough Naugatuck Valley Community College have been taught at our facility in headquarters.
-Members of the department hold certificates from the National and State Fire Academies, the State of Connecticut and independent training groups.
+Members of the Department hold certificates from the National and State Fire Academies, the State of Connecticut and independent training groups.
 Many of our members hold advanced degrees ranging from Associates to Masters Degrees.

-The table of organization of the Department Career Division currently comprises staffing of one hundred and sixteen members.
-This allows the department to staff five fire stations with six engine companies, an aerial truck company and a command vehicle.
+The table of organization of the Department Career Division currently comprises staffing of one hundred and twenty eight members.
+This allows the Department to staff five fire stations with six engine companies, a special response vehicle, an aerial truck company and a command vehicle.
 These assignments are staffed twenty four hours a day.
-Our Community Risk Reduction Division, comprised of the Fire Marshal and Deputy Fire Marshals,investigates fires and explosions, reviews building and site plans and inspects buildings to ensure compliance with fire codes and safety requirements.In addition, administrative and command staff positions allow us to respond to the needs of the city.
+Our Community Risk Reduction Division, comprised of the Fire Marshal and Deputy Fire Marshals,investigates fires and explosions, reviews building and site plans and inspects buildings to ensure compliance with fire codes and safety requirements.In addition, administrative and command staff positions address various assignments such as training, communications, EMS, and apparatus repair.

-The department is a keystone in the states’ regional response plan with a number of resources of the state housed in Danbury.
-These resources will respond to the region or state staffed by Danbury firefighters.We provide staffingto operate and support a Hazardous Material response vehicle, petrochemical foam trailer, a Mass Hazardous Material Decontamination trailer and a Mass Casualty Trailer.The Department this year logged over 255,826 miles in all of the various vehicles we operate.
+The Department is a keystone in Connecticut’s regional response plan with a number of resources of the State housed in Danbury.
+These resources will respond to the region or anywhere in the State staffed by Danbury firefighters.We provide staffingto operate and support a Hazardous Material Response Vehicle, Petrochemical Response Foam Trailer, a Mass Hazardous Material DecontaminationTrailer and a Mass Casualty Trailer.The Department this year logged over 255,826 miles in all of the various vehicles we operate.

-The department continues to face the challenges of potential terrorism and large scale natural risks.
-During this past year, weresponded to two major storms of August and October.
+The Department continues to face the challenges of potential terrorism and large scale natural risks.
+During this past year, weresponded to two major storms.
 The toll on our citizens was a serious one.
 Many were stranded and left without power for days.
 Though these storms sorely tried our resources the Department and City persevered.Some of the major concerns facing our response team this year included:

 Our public education outreach effort continues throughout the community with mock crash simulations in local high schools, Juvenile Fire Setter Intervention and public education programs.
-Our continuing education includes automatic defibrillator (AED) instruction and fire extinguisher use training for local businesses and citizens.
-Our older AEDs have this year been replaced with newer models.
-These initiatives, combined with our inspection, education, prevention and suppression duties, contribute to making the City of Danbury one of the safest in the state.
+Our continuing education includes automatic defibrillator (AED) instruction and fire extinguisher use training for local businesses and citizens.These initiatives, combined with our inspection, education, prevention and suppression duties, contribute to making the City of Danbury one of the safest in the state.

 Community Risk Reduction:

-The Officers of Community Risk Reduction are charged with educating the citizens and business entities of the city in methods of reducing injuries due to fire, scalding and fire code compliance.
+The Officers of Community Risk Reduction are charged with educating the citizens and business entities of the City in methods of reducing injuries due to fire, scalding and fire code compliance.
 These officers comprise the Fire Marshal and six Deputy Fire Marshals.
-Annualvisits are made to each Danbury school to present Fire Safety Programs to the very diverse school population.
+Annualvisits are made to each Danbury school to present Fire Safety Programs to our very diverse school population.
 The presentations were made to over 12,000 students this year.The students bring the information about smoke detectors, escape plans and other safety tips into their homes.
 This fire safety education is vital in creating a fire safe community in Danbury.

-As the City and community evolve, the fire department likewise will continue to train and educate our members to meet the changing emergency response environment.
-The continued and expanding use of our training facility by many regional departments is testimony of the successful efforts to work with our regional partners.Despite seemingly constant significant fiscal pressures, we will maintain our current response model and we expect no reduction in service levels.
+As the City and community evolve, the Fire Department will continue to train and educate our members to meet the changing emergency response environment.
+The continued and expanding use of our training facility by many regional departments is testimony of the successful efforts to work with our regional partners.Despite seemingly constant significant fiscal pressures, we will maintain our current response model and we anticipate no reduction in service levels.
 The citizens of Danbury have a Fire Department that is equipped and prepared to fulfill our mission of preserving life and protecting property.
-Working together, the Mayor, City Council and the Department, Career and Volunteer, will meet the communities’ demand for excellence in education, prevention, fire suppression and rescue services.
+Working together, the Mayor, City Council and the Department, Career and Volunteer, will meet the community’s demand for excellence in education, prevention, fire suppression and rescue services.